AngainorDev/NyzoStrings/README.md

 - Test vectors for all string types were extracted from reference Java implementation
 - Crude port of the java code to JavaScript
-- Working encoding of PublicIdentifier string type
+- Working encoding and decoding of all string types
 - Test suite

+- Ongoing PR for a Python port

 ## Roadmap

-- JS: Implementation of decode and encode for all string types
 - Port library to other languages.
 PHP, Python, More

 ## Licence